 GANDHI & ME (working title)

-Troubled by global poverty and violence, Shon Dale Jones will explore how peace and GANDHI & ME.
-The third in a trilogy of works, this show follows on from the UK hits The Duke & ME & ROBIN HOOD and will again raise awareness and funds to support under represented, global communities.
+Troubled by global poverty and tensions across the globe, this third show in Shôn Dale Jones' trilogy of shows follows on from the UK hits The Duke & ME & ROBIN HOOD.
+We will again raise awareness and funds to support under represented, global communities through the creation of a story.

 January 2018 - June 2018